lake-wg/edhoc/draft-ietf-lake-edhoc.md

 2e
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since no unprotected opaque auxiliary data is sent in the message exchanges:
+Since no auxiliary data is sent:

 ~~~~~~~~~~~~~~~~~~~~~~~
 AD_1 (0 bytes)